Alfred Machin (writer)

-Alfred George Fysh Machin (born 1888) was an early twentieth-century British writer on the evolution of societies.
-Writing at the time when Darwin's theory of evolution was being reappraised in the light of the discovery of Gregor Mendel's work and advances in our knowledge of genetics, he tries to make sense of society in evolutionary terms.
+Alfred George Fysh Machin (11 October 1888 – 15 December 1955) was an early twentieth-century British writer on the evolution of societies.
+Writing at the time when Darwin's theory of evolution was being reappraised in the light of the discovery of Gregor Mendel's work and advances in our knowledge of genetics, Machin tried to make sense of society in evolutionary terms.